pdp10/sbpipe/developer_guide.md

 configured first), generate plots and report;
 - *param_estim* generate a fits sequence using Copasi (this must be configured first), generate tables for statistics;
-- *sensitivity* runs Copasi (this must be configured first), generate plots and report;

 These pipelines are available as Python functions and are invoked directly via *sb_pipe/run_sb_pipe.py*.